We are committed to providing responsible disclosure on security and

 Fixed in 1.5.6

 We were made aware of a vulnerability in our LDAP integration, for

 self-hosted customers using using LDAP, who have set

-anonymous bind; it is not relevant for customers using the
+ldap service allowing anonymous bind; it is not relevant for customers

 Users logging in with an empty password with such a configuration would be let in without further authentication which is a surprising side effect of the default configuration for some ldap products (see description at LDAP Operation.

 #type=humio loglevel=INFO class=*LdapBindLocalLogin @rawstring="*=0"in the humio repository to identify potential breaches.

 No customers on our cloud services were affected by this bug.
 Initially we only disclosed this to the customers we knew were utilizing a configuration where this could be a problem.

 Fixed in 1.5.2